AdityaBellary/React/lazy-loading/README.md

-// yet to be added
+// yet to be added clearly